babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.OCR for .NET.md

 - Scan rotated images.
 - Application of various noise removal filters to assist image recognition.

-## Enhancements in Version 20.4
+## New Features & Enhancements in Version 20.6

-- Improved performance using CPU/GPU.
+- Improved recognition quality.
-- New text search approach tuned for complex layouts.
+- Added API support for working with streams and recognition areas.
+- Added ability to specify characters for recognition.
+- Added the ability to calculate skew of the image.

-For the detailed notes, please visit [Aspose.OCR for .NET 20.4 - Release Notes](https://docs.aspose.com/display/ocrnet/Aspose.OCR+for+.NET+20.4+-+Release+Notes).
+For the detailed notes, please visit [Aspose.OCR for .NET 20.6 - Release Notes](https://docs.aspose.com/display/ocrnet/Aspose.OCR+for+.NET+20.6+-+Release+Notes).

 ## Read Image Formats for OCR